By J. L. Starkey

 San Quentin Inmate 51980

-Michael arrived at San Quentin prison on 18 April 1932.
-According to his inmate record, he was just under five feet eight inches tall, with blue eyes, blond (or reddish) hair, and “poor” teeth.
-Records indicated that he had no prior offenses, a factor that probably worked in his favor in parole hearings .
+Michael arrived at San Quentin on April 18, 1932.
+According to his inmate record, he was just under five feet eight inches tall, with blue eyes, blond (or reddish) hair, and poor teeth.
+Records indicated that he had no prior offenses, a factor that probably worked in his favor during parole hearings .

 An Unexpected Legacy

 How did Michael live with the consequences of his actions?
-Did he seek the forgiveness of the families he destroyed?
+Did he seek the forgiveness of the families involved?
 Did he try to make amends?
 Did he wonder if he would leave a legacy?